 I used to do a lot of emotional eating.
 After a long day, I would turn to food for comfort (typically in private).
 Now I want to teach you how you also can stop emotional eating.

 I’d promise myself that the diet would start again tomorrow.
 This went on for years and years and I was too ashamed to get help.
 I wish I spoke out sooner and got professional help for emotional eating.

 So I guess, after many years of hard work, I want to share the information I wish I had when I was struggling and feeling too shameful to speak out.
 I want to teach you what I know to help you stop emotional eating.

-So today, I’m sharing My 10 Commandments to Stop Emotional Eating.
+Here are my 10 commandments to stop emotional eating.
 There is so much more I wanted to say, but I’ll be sharing more and more so keep checking the blog.

 But for now…